JasselD/JasselNotes/Y2S2/ENEL611/Life would be fine/EtherChannel.md

 		- Switch actively attempts to bundle links using LACP.
 It is the preferred mode for creating EtherChannel connections

 - Passive Mode (LACP):
+	- Passive mode
+		- Switch will wait for an LACP request from the other side before forming an EtherChannel

+- PAgp (Port Aggregation Protocol):
 	-